Dispatch Automation

 2. What is the event start_time and end_time

-3. What is the expected energy_kw power to be curtailed/exported for the duration of the event (if your technology can directly control this)
+3. What is the expected energy_kw power in KW to be curtailed/exported for the duration of the event (if your technology can directly control this)

 πŸ“˜